wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 .. note:: This section details how to wire the SPARK MAX controllers using PWM signaling.
 This is a recommended starting point as it is simpler and easier to troubleshoot than CAN operation.

-Requires: 4x PWM cables (if using non-integrated wire controllers), 4x SPARK MAX PWM adapters (if using SPARK MAX), 2x PWM Y-cable (Optional)
+Requires: 4x SPARK MAX PWM adapters (if using SPARK MAX), 4x PWM cables (if controllers without integrated wires or adapters, otherwise optional), 2x PWM Y-cable (Optional)

 Option 1 (Direct connect):

 1. If using SPARK MAX, attach the PWM adapter to the SPARK MAX (small adapter with a 3 pin connector with black/white wires).
-2. Attach a PWM extension cable (pins on one end, socket on the other) between the controller or adapter and the roboRIO.
+2. If needed, attach PWM extension cables to the controller or adapter.
 On the controller side, match the colors or markings (some controllers may have green/yellow wiring, green should connect to black).
-On the roboRIO side, the black wire should be towards the outside of the roboRIO.
+3. Attach the other end of the cable to the roboRIO with the black wire towards the outside of the roboRIO.
 It is recommended to connect the left side to PWM 0 and 1 and the right side to PWM 2 and 3 for the most straightforward programming experience, but any channel will work as long as you note which side goes to which channel and adjust the code accordingly.

 Option 2 (Y-cable):